 The Finding Place by Julie Hartley

-Kelly is adopted from China by a North American family but when her father leaves, she is devastated.
+Kelly is devastated when her adoptive father leaves.
 Her mother and her decide to journey back to China to search for Kelly’s roots.

 Heart of a Champion by Ellen Schwartz